zugz/tox-onionPathsProposal/onionPathsProposal.md

 There is a separate but related avenue of attack which is not dealt with by the above proposal.

-Currently in the DHT module, when deciding which nodes to among those we have contact with to retain in a given k-bucket, we prefer those with DHT pubkeys closer to our DHT pubkey.
+Currently in the DHT module, when deciding which nodes among those we encounter to retain in a given k-bucket, we prefer those with DHT pubkeys closer to our DHT pubkey.
 As a consequence, it is easy for an attacker to take over the entire close list of a chosen node by generating appropriate DHT public keys.
-By doing this to bootstrap nodes, an attacker can direct nodes newly joining the network to a subnetwork controlled entirely by the attacker, which combined with traffic analysis as described above allows the attacker to easily deanonymise and determine the friends of the victim. so ensure that the bootstrap nodes refer searchers to the attacker.
+By doing this to bootstrap nodes, an attacker can direct nodes newly joining the network to a subnetwork controlled entirely by the attacker, which combined with traffic analysis as described above allows the attacker to easily deanonymise and determine the friends of the victim.

 To mitigate this attack, we should ensure that the eviction policy for overfull k-buckets is such that an attacker can not easily force a node into the closelist.
 One obvious way to do this would be by preferring longer-lived nodes - but this risks producing a disconnected network, as new nodes might not become integrated into the network.
-We opt instead for a secret but constant and determistic criterion for preference, such that for an attacker to get a node into a k-bucket they would have to bruteforcedly try adding nodes with random keys, with the number of attempts required scaling linearly with the size of the network.
+We opt instead for a secret but constant and deterministic criterion for preference, such that for an attacker to get a node into a k-bucket they would have to bruteforce by adding nodes with random keys, with the number of attempts required scaling linearly with the size of the network.

 However, it is important that the closest nodes in our closelist also have us in their closelist, since close nodes to a peer behind NAT act as introducers.
-With any scheme we can expect the very closest few buckets to not be full and so for this symmetry to hold; this can be expected to work for roughly the closest 2k nodes.
-The current preference for closer nodes results in such symmetry for all buckets, but a secret preference can not.
-To be safe and because we might want to reduce the bucket size in the future, we stick with the current distance-based scheme for the buckets containing the closest peers.
+With any scheme we can expect the very closest few buckets to contain every node in the network within the range of the bucket, and so for this symmetry to hold; this can be expected to work for roughly the closest 2k nodes.
+The current preference for closer nodes results in such symmetry for all buckets, but a secret preference will not.
+To be sure that symmetry will hold for sufficient nodes and because we might want to reduce the bucket size in the future, we stick with the current distance-based scheme for the buckets containing the closest peers.
 In the future, it might make sense to split the close list into two parts - one using k-buckets as currently, perhaps with a